kristapsdz/oconfigure/README.md

 ## b64\_ntop

-This function, annoyingly, is sometimes declared but not defined.
+This and its partner `b64_pton` are sometimes declared but not defined.
 The following will guard against that in your sources.

 ```c
 #if HAVE_B64_NTOP